guspollitzer/circuit-breaker-tester/readme.md

        res4j config7:  74964 (93.71%),   5036 ( 6.30%),  39082 (90.47%),   4118 ( 9.53%),  35882 (97.51%),    918 ( 2.49%),     54.00%
 ```

+### Test #2: ╱⎴╱⎴
-### The service takes 8 milliseconds to respond (causing a parallelism of 8), and the probability of success over time is *climb - plateau - climb - plateau*, 20 seconds each, 80 seconds in total.
+The service takes 8 milliseconds to respond (causing a parallelism of 8), and the probability of success over time is *climb - plateau - climb - plateau*, 20 seconds each, 80 seconds in total.
 ```
 Report
 Test duration:83737